Smart Pills Supplement

 A vitamin B-rich diet.
 The B group vitamins, particularly B1, B6, B9 and B12, play a key role in cognitive processes.

 Good hydration.
-Failure to stay well-hydrated (by drinking at least 2 litres of water a day) can impair concentration and alertness.
+Failure to stay well-hydrated (by drinking at least 2 liters of water a day) can impair concentration and alertness.

 Regular breaks.
 Several studies suggest that taking regular breaks boosts efficiency and productivity at work, provided you don’t allow yourself to become distracted or try to multi-task.